-The only difference between the EBh and E7h commands is that the E7h command is performed only on a double-word aligned address boundary.
+As shown above, the only difference between the EBh and E7h commands is that the E7h command is performed only on a double-word aligned address boundary.
 The EBh command does not have this restriction.
-Note that mode bits M[7:0] must not be in high-impedance mode.
+Note that mode bits M[7:0] must not be in high-Z (tri-state) mode.
 For optimal performance it is recommended to drive a value of 55h or FFh on these bits when not in XiP mode.

 The Set Burst with Wrap (77h) command does not access the memory directly, but rather is used in conjunction with the EBh and E7h commands to select 8-, 16-, 32-, or 64-Byte sections within a 256-byte page.
 The user selects the size by programming the wrap bits as part of the 77h command.
-See the table in Section 7.13, Set Burst Wrap (77h) for more information.
+See the table in Section 6.13, Set Burst Wrap (77h) for more information.